Baby Blue (group)

-Baby Blue (Japanese: ベイビーブルー, romanized: Beibīburū; stylized as BABY BLUE) is a Filipino girl group and a sub-unit of the all-female Filipino idol group MNL48.
+Baby Blue (Japanese: ベイビーブルー, romanized: Beibīburū; stylized in all caps) is a Filipino girl group and a sub-unit of the all-female Filipino idol group MNL48.
 They debuted with their lead single "Sweet Talking Sugar" in September 2020, which topped in Egg Music charts in Japan and made them one of the few Filipino artists to make it to Japanese music charts.

 History

-2020: Formation
+2020: formation

 On September 1, together with a major Japanese music label Tower Records Japan, Hallo-hallo Entertainment announced the formation of the successful P-Pop girl group, MNL48's first-ever sub-unit BABY BLUE.
 The said sub-unit is composed of Jan Elaurza, Amy Isidto, and Coleen Trinidad.
-Following the announcement, BABY BLUE officially released its debut single titled "Sweet Talking Sugar", and was made available through EGGS, a Japanese digital music subscription service.
-The single, according to HHE, is a homage to the famed city pop genre, with a modern take via "the R&B and hip-hop genre".
+Following the announcement, Baby Blue officially released its debut single titled "Sweet Talking Sugar", and was made available through EGGS, a Japanese digital music subscription service.
+The single, according to HHE, is an homage to the famous city pop genre, with a modern take via "the R&B and hip-hop genre".
 On September 16, The official music video was released on GYAO!, and on MNL48's official YouTube channel, the next day.
 The MV was directed and produced by Carlo Francisco Manatad of Plan C Productions.

 A second track, "NEGASTAR" was released by the sub-unit officially after they uploaded a sixty-second teaser uploaded on the music subscription service EGGS on November 16.
 The full track was then uploaded on November 25 and was also made available on mainstream music streaming platforms like iTunes and Spotify.